sunsibar/docs-software_devel/book/software_devel/20_dt-shell/01_intro.md

 ## Installation

-You can install `dt-shell` by running
+You can install dt-shell by running

-    $ pip install dt-shell
+    $ pip install duckietown-shell